Supervised Clinical Experiences

 Two levels of supervised clinical work in the counseling program at UNCG are required of students matriculating towards any degree: practicum activities and internship experiences.
 The following is a brief description of what these components entail.

-In conjunction with most core and specialized counseling courses, corequisite practicum experiences are offered.
+In conjunction with most core and specialized counseling courses, corequisite practicum experiences are required.
 These practicum activities allow students to directly apply knowledge from a specific course in a supervised clinical experience.
-For example, students in the counseling theory and practice course use several theory-based counseling interventions with a volunteer client; career development students administer and interpret a battery of career assessment instruments; and group counseling students function as a group leader.
+For example, students in the counseling theory and practice course use several theory-based counseling interventions with a volunteer client; career development students administer and interpret a battery of career assessment instruments; and group counseling students function as a group participant and/or group leader.
 In other courses, students work with client populations (e.g., children, adolescents, older persons, families, couples) appropriate to course content.
 Practicum experiences sometimes include service learning activities in the Greensboro community.
 Students also may be required to observe counseling sessions in the Vacc Counseling Clinic.
 At the doctoral level, students also see volunteer clients or help supervise master’s-level students’ practicum work in conjunction with their courses.
 Students typically are enrolled in practicum activities throughout their program of study.

 In the first semester of the master’s program, students are involved in a field practicum experience at a site appropriate to their program area (e.g., a school, community mental health agency, or a student services office at a local college or university).
 Students are at the site each week (approximately 5 hours per week) to observe and participate in activities related to topics being discussed in their course.
 Most other practicum activities take place in the Vacc Counseling and Consulting Clinic, the Department’s onsite, state-of-the-art clinic.